knightvertrag/cbugger/docs/memory-context.md

 ### Current gaps in the register layer (precise locations)
 - Minor: `set_register` for 16-byte registers [src/registers.cpp:162](src/registers.cpp) takes a `uint64_t value` and casts it — loses the upper bits the caller probably wanted (unchanged from prior state).
 - No higher-level helpers yet for convenient subregister access from the CLI or for SVE/SME registers (future work).
-- The `RegisterHandle` + descriptor path for subregisters is still relatively new; higher-level conveniences (e.g. typed `read<T>()` on handles, richer pretty-printing integration) are still evolving.
+- Higher-level conveniences on top of `RegisterHandle` (typed `read<T>()`, richer pretty-printing integration, ergonomic handle construction) are still evolving.
+The core unification is complete.

 ---